This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Allium Leaf Miners are very small, as we now know.
 So you may not be able to notice them.
 You can, however, notice signs of damage that appear on the leaves.
 They attack leeks, onions, shallots, and other onion family members.

-Adult allium leaf miners are less than 3 millimeters (mm) in length.
+Adult allium leaf miners are less than 3 millimeters (mm) long.
 They are grey or black, have a distinctive yellow or orange patch on the top and front of their heads, and have yellow “knees.”
-Yellow also can be seen on the sides of the adult fly’s abdomen, and the wings are situated horizontally over the abdomen when at rest.
+Yellow also can be seen on the sides of the adult fly’s abdomen, and the wings are situated horizontally over the stomach when at rest.

 The eggs are white, tiny (only 1/2 mm long), and slightly curved.
 The larvae are white, cream, or yellowish, are headless, and can reach 8 mm long at their final instar.
-The pupae are dark brown, 3.5 mm long, with posterior spiracles that can have up to 18 to 20 bulbs per spiracle.
+The pupae are dark brown, 3.5 mm long, with posterior spiracles of 18 to 20 bulbs per spiracle.

 Since they are so tiny and difficult to see, it’s easier to identify the damage they do to your crop.
 As the insects feed on the leaves, they become wavy or shrunken.
-This is similar to the damage caused by using a sprayer that has previously been used to spray herbicides.
+This is similar to the damage caused by using a sprayer previously used to spray herbicides.

 Symptoms of Allium Leaf Miner